onnela-lab/forest/docs/source/jasmine.md

 - Definition of a place
 A place is defined as a location where a person has paused for at least 15 minutes.

+### Common Errors
-- "GPS data are not collected or the quality is too low" This error gets triggered when the subject either has no data, or when less than 5% of their generated data files have at least 60 seconds of data.
+- "GPS data are not collected or the data quality is too low" This error gets triggered when the subject either has no data, or when less than a given proportion of their generated data files have at least 60 seconds of data.
+The default proportion of files required to avoid this error is 5%, but this can be toggled using the `parameters` argument in `jasmine.traj2stats.gps_stats_main`.